 I love writing about Thai Massage.
-I have been practicing and teaching it for one and a half decades.
+I have been practicing and teaching it for two decades.
 And I live in Thailand, the homeland of Thai Massage, which gives me a very different perspective from the western one.

 I could write nice sanitized, politically correct massage articles that pass muster with the American regulatory agencies and professional associations.
 However there is great value in opening our minds to other perspectives as well.